 Whilst this will work for the vast majority of children, for our hard-to-reach pupils, those with behaviour support plans and behaviour targets on their IEPs, additional support beyond the child's own classroom may be required.
-A child's behaviour will be deemed as 'red' if they are not able to return their behaviour to green and their behaviour is persistently interfering with the learning of others or if they are unsafe to themselves or others.
-We will then follow the steps below for 'time out' and 'seclusion'.
+If they are not able to return their behaviour to green and their behaviour is persistently interfering with the learning of others or if they are unsafe to themselves or others we will then follow the steps below for 'partner class' and 'withdrawal'.